learn-co-curriculum/react-forms/README.md

 without rewriting all their profile info.

-In a React app, all the user info displayed on a user profile would already be stored in state somewhere on the application (its already being displayed after all).
+In a React app, all the user info displayed on a user profile would already be stored in state somewhere on the application.
+Its already being displayed after all.
 By setting the value of inputs based on state as we did above, we can bring in existing state or props and populate a form dynamically.

 There is a problem, though.
 The set up we've created is only half finished.